Next Meeting

 HAL Observatory

-The meeting will take place on February 12, 2026 at 7 PM on Zoom and at the Robinson Nature Center.
+The meeting took place on February 12, 2026 at 7 PM on Zoom and at the Robinson Nature Center.

 Speakers: A number of Hal Members